-It would seem her husband, who worked two weeks offshore and two weeks off, hardly came back home when his stint offshore was over.
+It would seem her husband, who worked two weeks on our platforms offshore and two weeks off, hardly came back home when his stint offshore was over.
 He would — the woman told me — disappear into the arms of another woman in the seedy part of the city, and would leave from there back to work.
 “If he cannot take care of his own children,” she screamed, ” you people will have to give me part of his salary.
 These are his children; they are not a product of prostitution (she used the colourful word “akwara”).
 Unfortunately, we could only ask her to go to Social Welfare and lodge her complaint there.

-An amazing thing happens when you involve your spouse in your monetary dealings.
-All of a sudden, money ceases to play a divisive role in your family and becomes, to a large extent, a unifying force.
-It is no longer the master that many people make it to be in their lives, but a servant that it is meant to be.
-It can then be used for the good of the family, not for its ruin.
-When you hide your salary information from your spouse, he or she imagines what must be in your account and act on that imagination, even if the bank account is down to zero.
+An amazing thing happened when I involved my spouse in my monetary dealings.
+All of a sudden, money ceased to play a divisive role in my family and became, to a large extent, a unifying force.
+It was no longer the master that I had made it to be in the past, but it instead became the servant that it is meant to be.
+My spouse and I could then jointly use it for the good of our family, not for its ruin.
+When you hide your salary information from your spouse, he or she imagines what must be in your account and act on that imagination, even if your bank account is down to zero.

-Shortly after he left, I ran into him at the bank.
+Shortly after he left, I met him at the bank.
 He excitedly told me that he was about to buy a plot in Bonaberi for a house.
 I was surprised that he had worked for so many years without a house to his name.
-Unfortunately for him, he sank money into a marshy plot in Bonaberi only to learn a few months later that the Douala man, who sold it to him, had already sold the same piece of land to two other buyers.
+Unfortunately for him, he sank his money into a marshy plot in Bonaberi only to learn a few months later that the Douala man, who sold it to him, had already sold the same piece of land to two other buyers.
 A good chunk of that money thus went down the drain.